jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 <a title="Felix.leg [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/)], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Css_box_model.svg"><img width="512" alt="Css box model" src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/53/Css_box_model.svg/512px-Css_box_model.svg.png"></a>

-Now you’re ready to initialize the map and set  .
+Now you have a framework for where the map will go, but no map yet.
+If you look at your `.html` file in a browser, it will be blank.

 ### II.
 Setting up the map

-Let’s create a map of the centered on Portland with the lovely "Mapbox Streets" style as the basemap.
+Let’s create a map, centered on Portland, with the lovely "Mapbox Streets" style as the basemap.
 Tip: all the following code should be between `script` tags.